AdobeDocs/experience-manager-65.en/help/sites-deploying/queries-and-indexing.md

 * `org.apache.lucene.analysis.core.StopFilterFactory` becomes `Stop`

-Any configuration parameter required for the factory is specified as property ofthenode in question.
+Any configuration parameter required for the factory is specified as the property of the node in question.

-For cases such as loading stop words where content from external files needs to be loaded, the content can be provided by creating a child node of `nt:file` type for the file in question.
+For cases such as loading stop words where content from external files must be loaded, the content can be provided by creating a child node of `nt:file` type for the file in question.

 ### The Solr Index {#the-solr-index}